StyraInc/rego-style-guide/README.md

 ### Use helper rules

 Helper rules makes policies more readable, and for repeated conditions more performant as well.
+If your rule contains more than a few simple expressions, consider splitting it into multiple rules with good names.

 **Avoid**
 ```rego